OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 January 2016.md

 - The death of **Princess Diana** may have marked a timeline shift to a more negative trajectory.
 - **Cascadia subduction zone** activity (mini-tsunamis, earthquakes, roads collapsing) may be precursors to "The Big One."
 - Two historically strong storms in the **North Pacific** (Nov 2014, Dec 2015) indicate an energetic sink in that region.
+- Hawaii aviation crash is mentioned as an associated item, suggesting connections between events.
+- A series of predictions from the 1994 session are still unfolding, with Ukraine’s current situation being worse than what was predicted as a single explosion.

 ---

 ## Health, Diet, and Supplements